geegaz/Multiple-Windows-tutorial/README.md

 So, what is happening there?

-First, we activate **per-pixel transparency**, which is the actual setting that allows windows to show the background of the desktop when they're transparent.
+First, we activate **per-pixel transparency** in the project settings, which is the actual setting that allows windows to show the background of the desktop when they're transparent.

 Next, we set a bunch of flags to make the window **borderless, unresizeable and always on top**, which will make it completely unmoveable using the mouse.
 We also disable the window embeding subwindows, since we want other windows to display outside of it.